thuanvoit/thuanvoit/README.md

 ## 😀 A little about me

-📚 I'm a junior at Georgia Tech.
+🐝 I'm a junior at Georgia Tech.

+🌱 I’m currently learning Computer Science (Info/Internetworks-Media)

 🔭 I’m currently making automation protocol on Opentron OT-2.

 ## 📫 How to reach me: